-1. SDNPA PURPOSES AND SPECIAL QUALITIES
+2. SDNPA PURPOSES AND SPECIAL QUALITIES

-1.1.
+2.1.
 Statutory purposes

-- 1.1.1.
-The statutory purposes of the National Park (SDNP Partnership Management Plan page 10) are: - Purpose 1: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area. - Purpose 2: To promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public. - 1.1.2.
-The Statutory Purposes are underpinned in National Planning Policy EN-1 which states 'National Parks, the Broads and AONBs have been confirmed by the Government as having the highest status of protection in relation to landscape and scenic beauty.
+- 2.1.1.
+The statutory purposes of the National Park as set out in the set out in the National Parks and Access to the Countryside Act 1949 Sections 5 and 11A(2)) are: - 'Purpose 1: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area. - Purpose 2: To promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public.' - 2.1.2.
+The Statutory Purposes are underpinned in the Overarching National Planning Policy Statement for Energy (EN-1) (para 5.9.9 page 96) which states 'National Parks, the Broads and AONBs have been confirmed by the Government as having the highest status of protection in relation to landscape and scenic beauty.
 Each of these designated areas has specific statutory purposes which help ensure their continued protection and which the IPC should have regard to in its decisions.
 The conservation of the natural beauty of the landscape and countryside should be given substantial weight by the IPC in deciding on applications for development consent in these areas.'

-1.2.
+2.2.
 Special Qualities

-- 1.2.1.
-The seven special qualities define sense of place, distinctiveness and the characteristics that make this place special and valued.
+- 2.2.1.
+The SDNP seven special qualities (link to website available from reference list in APP-056) define sense of place, distinctiveness and the characteristics that make this place special and valued.
 The SDNPA consider that all Special Qualities should be conserved and enhanced.
-The following are summary descriptions about the landscape quality that support the statutory purposes: - 1.
-Diverse, inspirational landscapes and breathtaking views - 2.
+The following are the stated summary descriptions about the qualities that support the statutory purposes - 1.
+'Diverse, inspirational landscapes and breathtaking views - 2.
 A rich variety of wildlife and habitats including rare and internationally important species - 3.
 Tranquil and unspoilt places - 4.
 An environment shaped by centuries of farming and embracing new enterprise - 5.
 Great opportunities for recreational activities and learning experiences - 6.
 Well-conserved historical features and a rich cultural heritage - 7.
-Distinctive towns and villages, and communities with real pride in their area - 1.2.2.
-The SDNPA consider that whilst SQs nos.
-1,3, and 5 are of key relevance to the Rampion 2 proposal, however the other 4 are still of equal importance.
+Distinctive towns and villages, and communities with real pride in their area' - 2.2.2.
+The SDNPA consider that whilst Special Qualities nos.
+1,3, and 5 are of key relevance to this review of the seascape, landscape and visual impacts of the Rampion 2 proposal, the other four are still of equal importance in wider considerations.